-- How does the Bible describe creation?
-How can we care for it? - Who is in my community?
+- Who is in my community?
 What can help our community work together? - What is bullying?
 How can I help by standing up for others? - How can I keep myself safe? - What do people value? - How do people get money?
-What do we use money for? - What do people mean when they say, "Money can't buy happiness"? - Why do Christians celebrate Lent? - What happened to Jesus during Holy Week? - Where does our food come from? - Why is it important to pay a fair wage to workers? - How do people in different religions celebrate?
-How can we learn from each others' experiences and values? - How are people similar and different to each other? - What makes a family?
+What do we use money for? - Why do Christians celebrate Lent? - What happened to Jesus during Holy Week? - Where does our food come from? - Why is it important to pay a fair wage to workers? - How are people similar and different to each other? - What makes a family?
 How are families similar and different to each other?